2KurvaGaming/Network-V9-exam/notes/Legacy Topologies.md

 ❌ Can get **slow with traffic** — like a traffic jam on the info highway! 🚗🚦
 ❌ Not scalable — doesn’t work well for big networks 📉
-❌ ***REQUIRES** The use of a terminator at both ends of the Backbone 🩻
+❌ ***REQUIRES** The use of a terminator at both ends of the Backbone 🩻 ❌ To remain operational, there must NOT be any OPEN connections 📉
+    -  Including the ends that attach to the computers.
+👉 For Example, if a computer is removed or if the terminators are loose or missing, then the cable would be OPEN and data would           **bounce back**.
+🪞 This bounce is known as ***Signal Reflection***
+  - If this happens.
+Data Flow would be disrupted.

 🚫 **Best For**:
 👉 Small, temporary, or simple networks only!
 🚫 Not ideal for large businesses or high-traffic areas!